Collection: Rooibos

 How Rooibos Tea is Produced

 Rooibos Green Tea is made with the same needle-like leaves as traditional red rooibos, but they are processed in a way that prevents oxidation.
-Unfermented rooibos tea leaves are lighter in body, and have a natural sweet malty taste and delicate grassy aroma.
+Unfermented rooibos tea leaves are lighter in body and have a natural sweet malty taste and delicate grassy aroma.
 Like other green teas, they are thought to contain higher levels of antioxidants and nutrients than regular rooibos.

 Types of Rooibos Tea

-The flavour of pure rooibos tea lends itself to be blended with a diverse assortment of flavours, making it a most versatile tea.
-Different types of rooibos tea blends include those that have natural flavourings, as well as herbs, spices, fruits and flower petals, such as Rooibos Orange and Eucalyptus, Cherry Almond Rooibos, Sunshine Burst Orange Rooibos and Coffee and Amaretto Rooibos, to name just a few.
-Clanwilliam Rooibos Matcha is a bit different, being a rooibos matcha tea, made from powdered rooibos.
-It is slightly sweet with bitter chocolate notes.
+The flavour of pure rooibos tea lends itself well to being blended with a wide assortment of flavours, making it a very versatile tea.
+Different types of rooibos blends include those with natural flavourings, as well as herbs, spices, fruits and flower petals.

 Buying Loose Leaf Rooibos Tea Online